-Asked by fitbits more than 1 year ago
+Asked by fitbits 3 years ago

 Strength training for woman is an established method of exericse which if applied appropriately should reduce body fat without the much hyped expectation of building muscle.
 With this in mind wha tis holding woman back?